 1 or 2 months’ rent.
 Anything above that is often excessive.

-You can reclaim the excess amount paid.
+You can reclaim the overpaid amount.

 Conclusion